neo-project/docs/docs/en-us/node/cli/setup.md

 cd neo-cli
 dotnet restore
 dotnet publish -c release -r osx-x64
+//Enter the directory where the compiled files are stored and copy the libleveldb.dll downloaded before to here.
 ```

-Navigate to the directory where the compiled files are stored:
-`$ cd neo-cli/bin/Release/netcoreapp2.0/osx-x64/publish`
-**This path may be different depending on user configuration*

 ## What's next?